baoqger/chrisbao/source/_posts/https-certificate.md

 ### Symmetric plus Asymmetric

 [Last post](https://organicprogrammer.com/2019/02/22/https-handshake/) examined the `TLS handshake`.
-What is remarkable in this process is both `symmetric encryption` and `asymmetric enecrption` are used.
+What is remarkable in this process is both `symmetric encryption` and `asymmetric encryption` are used.

 `symmetric encryption` and `asymmetric encryption` are the two broad categories of cryptographic algorithms.